arduino/toolchain-avr/Readme.md

 ### Upstream credits

 Build process ported from Debian.
-Most patches come Atmel.
+Most patches come from Atmel.
 Thank you guys for your awesome work.

 ### Credits